Is Matcha Green Tea Superfood Or Just A Trend?

 When compared to other teas, Matcha green tea has a lower caffeine level but a higher one than green tea.

-There proven benefits of this tea include:
+There proven health benefits of this tea include:

 • Lowers blood pressure and reduces the risk of developing coronary heart disease.